msanyam/hospital-directory-assignment/docs/Senior_Python_Developer_Assignment.md

 - Batch processing support with unique batch IDs
 - Hospitals created with a batch ID are marked as inactive
 - Batch activation to make all hospitals in a batch active simultaneously
-- 5-second processing delay per hospital creation (simulates complex business logic)

 #### Available Endpoints:

-- `POST /hospitals/` - Create individual hospital (5-second processing delay)
+- `POST /hospitals/` - Create individual hospital
 - `GET /hospitals/` - Get all hospitals
 - `GET /hospitals/batch/{batch_id}` - Get hospitals by batch ID
 - `PATCH /hospitals/batch/{batch_id}/activate` - Activate all hospitals in batch